 Using the Device

 So the first thing to test was making sure that the HRM function worked.
-Two Garmin straps to ensure consistency and both units gave identical measures heart rates within a beat or two.
+Two Garmin straps to ensure consistency and both units gave equal measures of heart rate – within a beat or two.

 With the heart rate accuracy confirmed, it comes to looking a little bit more about how the Powertap Powercal works.